EDUCATION, ARTS & RECREATION

 Performing Arts

-Iron Mountain Stage Company, a local non-profit theatre company that has been performing continuously since 1993, makes Weis their permanent home for rehearsals and performances.
+Iron Mountain Stage Company, a local non-profit theatre company that has been performing continuously since 1993, makes Weis their permanent home for rehearsals and some performances.
 They present a spring and fall production, as well as fun public acting improv workshops.

 Music